alexandremahdhaoui/udplb/README.md

 UDPLB is an opiniated UDP Loadbalancer leveraging eBPF & XDP.

-TODO: train small nn to check if we can beat `RobustFib` lookup table algorithm.

 ## Goals

 The goal of `udplb` is to loadbalance traffic from a customer to the right